Gas heating vs oil vs electric heating: which option is right for you?

 - Modern storage heaters are super-energy-efficient, and work well with smart tech innovations like smart thermostats.

-- At around 16.36 p per kWh, electric heating bills can be pretty high.
+- At around 20.06p per kWh, electric heating bills can be pretty high.

-- About 40% of electricity is produced via gas-power stations, which means higher carbon emissions.
+- About 35% of electricity on the grid is produced via gas-power stations5, which means high carbon emissions.

 - If you use night storage heaters and haven't had the heating on lately, you won't get the heat until the following night.